octopusden/octopus-base/docs/Octopus Developer Guide.md

 - The way recommended to run high-level code: `python -m <module_name>`.
 - The way recommended to run unit-tests: `python -m unittest discover -v`.

+## Additional policies for general Docker image-only code

+- Please use `ENTRYPOINT` directive for runnable images to start a container instead of `CMD` one.

 # Naming Conventions

 ## Repository names